Jewish country club: Origins

-Decline
+Gradual decline

-Starting in the 1960s, more Jews were accepted into predominantly Christian country clubs, though change often came slowly until the 1990 PGA Championship, which called attention to discrimination in clubs and social organizations across the United States.
-Clubs were forced either to admit more African American and Jewish members or to lose future PGA tournaments; some opted to integrate, while others retained restrictions on blacks and Jews.
-In 1990 Tom Watson famously resigned from the Kansas City Country Club over its refusal to admit billionaire H&R Block founder Henry Bloch.
+Beginning in the 1970s and continuing through the 1980s, increasing numbers of Jews were admitted to predominantly WASP country clubs, although progress was often slow.
+The 1990 PGA Championship drew national attention to discriminatory practices in private clubs and social organisations across the United States.
+In response, clubs were compelled either to accept greater numbers of African American and Jewish members or to forfeit the opportunity to host future PGA tournaments.
+While some chose to integrate, others persisted in maintaining restrictions against black and Jewish applicants.
+In 1990, Tom Watson famously resigned from the Kansas City Country Club over its refusal to admit billionaire H&R Block founder Henry Bloch, who was Jewish.

-That freedom to assimilate has hurt Jewish country clubs.
+That freedom to assimilate has however ironically hurt Jewish country clubs.
 Between intermarriage, more geographically dispersed Jewish populations, fewer golfers, and a decline in country club membership generally, many Jewish country clubs have either had to fold, merge, or lose their Jewish identity.
 In cities with multiple Jewish country clubs, there is increasing consolidation.
 Three of the six Jewish country clubs in Baltimore closed between 1985 and 2010, for example.

-Many clubs remain vibrant, however, particularly in areas with large Jewish populations or where other Jewish clubs have folded or no longer have predominantly Jewish membership.

 In addition to demographic changes, the Madoff investment scandal hit Jewish country clubs particularly hard.
 Bernie Madoff was an avid golfer in both New York and Florida, and many members of Jewish country clubs had invested heavily in his Ponzi scheme.

-When Woodmont Country Club, a Jewish country club in the Washington, D.C. area, promised membership to President Barack Obama after the end of his presidency, some of its members objected because of his actions towards Israel.
+When Woodmont Country Club, a Jewish country club in the Washington, D.C. area, offered membership to President Barack Obama following the conclusion of his presidency, some members objected due to his administration's policies toward Israel, which they viewed as overly sympathetic to the Palestinian cause.
 The club ultimately admitted him.
 Doug Emhoff, the first Jewish spouse of a Vice President, is a member at Hillcrest Country Club in Los Angeles.